mozilla/code-review/docs/debugging.md

 ### Heroku

 You'll need access to the `mozillacorporation` group on Heroku.
 Request on Bugzilla to be added in the mozillian group `heroku-members`.
-You'll then be able to login through SSO on Heroku.
+You'll then be able to login through SSO on Heroku (detailed and up to date information on [wiki.mozilla.org](https://wiki.mozilla.org/ReleaseEngineering/How_To/Heroku_CLI)).
 Once on Heroku, an existing admin for the code-review platform needs to upgrade your rights so you can manage the related applications.

 Finally you'll be able to see recent logs for the code review dynos (backend & events).
 That's helpful if Papertrail has issues.